comp-charv/ITSE-Project/README.md

 # Prerequisites
 Requires pictures to be in the “Images” folder.

- All files need to be in the same folder.
+All files need to be in the same folder

+#Installation
+1. Download files onto your desktop

+a.
+Make sure all files are in the same folders

+2. Open file using any browser (works best on Microsoft Edge)